-Enable's primary objectives are:
+ESL's vision is

+For fibre broadband to be an essential enabler of a vibrant, digitally connected and globally competitive Christchurch

+ESL will drive the realisation of this vision by:

-- Successful implementation of the Ultra-Fast Broadband (UFB) network in Christchurch consistent with Crown requirements and in a way that will create world leading 'open access' UFB capability for every premise in Christchurch, Rangiora and Rolleston (within defined areas). - Execute the required UFB operational and management services to a high level ensuring the enduser (customer) experience is maximised. - Drive uptake on the UFB network ensuring Enable is successful and sponsorship of demand aggregation resources in sectors where a collective approach can bring substantial benefits to the consumers, eg, schools and health. - Maximising the UFB network asset to secure commercial returns on the UFB investment that meet or exceed the cost of equity capital, taking into account the long term nature of this infrastructure investment.
-Also being cognisant that long term returns are impacted by the optimisation of annual returns throughout the early build programme.
+- Successfully delivering the Ultra-Fast Broadband (UFB) network for greater Christchurch, consistent with Crown requirements and in a way that will create world leading 'open access' UFB capability for every home and business within Enable's defined coverage area. - Operating and managing all aspects of the UFB network to a high level ensuring the delivery of very positive end-user (customer) experiences. - Driving uptake of UFB services through effective go-to-market strategies based around market-led product development, outstanding retail service provider relationships and innovative end-user marketing activity.

+ESL is also committed to maximising the UFB network asset to secure commercial returns on the UFB investment that meet or exceed the cost of equity capital, taking into account the long-term nature of this infrastructure investment.
+ESL is cognisant that long-term returns are impacted by the optimisation of annual returns throughout the early build programme.